Kristina01111000/Drws_site/README.md

 	- Make a slide
 	- put page under programs tab in header
 	- Is the app only for people who pay?
 Probably only for those who join at $5 a month or more
 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one

-1/11
-- connect the get our app page to the rest of the site?
-- just wait for the app?
-- make a slide for the app with a link to the app page

 For next week:
 See if PMP can show the start date of the users if they aren’t paying